Battle of the Golden Spurs: In Flemish culture and politics

 Interest in medieval history in Belgium emerged during the 19th century alongside the rise of Romanticism in art and literature.
 According to the historian Jo Tollebeek, it soon became connected to nationalist ideals because the Middle Ages were "a period that could be linked with the most important contemporary aspirations" of romantic nationalism.

 Nicaise de Keyser's romantic depiction of the battle may have served as the inspiration for Hendrik Conscience's book The Lion of Flanders (1838).

 Amid that resurgence, the Battle of the Golden Spurs became the subject of an "extensive cult" in 19th- and 20th-century Flanders.
 After Belgian independence in 1830, the Flemish victory was interpreted as a symbol of local pride.
 The battle was painted in 1836 by a leading Romanticist painter Nicaise de Keyser.
 Probably inspired by the painting, the Flemish writer Hendrik Conscience used it as the centerpiece of his classic 1838 novel, The Lion of Flanders (De Leeuw van Vlaenderen) which brought the events to a mass audience for the first time.
 It inspired an engraving by the artist James Ensor in 1895.
-A large monument and triumphal arch were also subsequently erected on the site of the battle between 1906 and 1908.
+A large monument and triumphal arch were erected on the site of the battle between 1906 and 1908.
 The battle was evoked by King Albert I at the start of World War I to inspire bravery among Flemish soldiers as an equivalent of the Walloon six hundred Franchimontois of 1468.
 In 1914, the Belgian victory against German cavalry at the Battle of Halen was dubbed the "Battle of the Silver Helmets" in analogy to the Golden Spurs.
 Its anniversary, 11 July, became an important annual Flemish observance.
 In 1973, the date was formalised as the official holiday of the Flemish Community.

 As the Battle of the Golden Spurs became an important part of Flemish identity, it became increasingly important within the Flemish Movement.
 Emerging in the 1860s, it sought autonomy or even independence for Flemish (Dutch)-speaking Flanders and became increasingly radical after World War I. The battle was seen as a "milestone" in a historic struggle for Flemish national liberation and a symbol of resistance to foreign rule.
 Flemish nationalists wrote poems and songs about the battle and celebrated its leaders.
 As a result of that linguistic-based nationalism, the contribution of French-speaking soldiers and command of the battle by the Walloon noble Guy of Namur was neglected.